-A bike that climbs admirably before charging the downhill with a straight-line attitude, the Yeti SB5.5 offers high-level performance mountain wide.
+The Yeti SB5.5 offers high-level performance mountain wide.
+Admirable climbing abilities compliment its undeniable appetite for speed.
 A meaty Maxxis Minion DHF 2.5-inch front tire, burly Fox 36 fork, and 800 x 35mm handlebars make for a mean front end.
-Classic 29er-style plowing is definitely on the menu.
+Classic 29er-style plowing is definitely on the menu and small bump compliance is excellent.
 The SB5.5 encourages a red-lining attitude and its capability and confidence increase with speed.
 Reasonably efficient pedaling keeps the large front-end tolerable when climbing.
-As a result, the SB5.5 occupies the hallowed space between trail bikes and uber-slack and squishy super enduro rigs.
-It's a practical daily driver for those who are willing to haul more bike uphill to get rowdy on the way down.
+The suspension design provides excellent traction and keeps the bike moving swiftly over rocks and holes.
+The SB5.5 occupies the hallowed space between trail bikes and uber-slack and squishy super enduro rigs.
+It's a practical daily driver for those who are willing to haul a bit more bike uphill to get rowdy on the way down.

-Buy it if you want a point-and-shoot machine on enduro grade descents that's still pleasant to pedal for hours.
-The Yeti SB5.5 balances enduro performance and all-mountain skills well enough to hold up as an aggressive rider's one and only whip.
-If slightly sluggish climbing gives you Angry Bird eyes, consider the Santa Cruz Hightower LT below.
-It's a little less confident on descents but climbs more effectively.
+Buy it if you want a point-and-shoot machine on enduro grade descents that are still pleasant to pedal for hours.
+The Yeti SB5.5 balances enduro performance and all-mountain skills well enough to hold up as a one bike quiver.
+Initially, we favored the climbing on the Hightower LT.
+After more extensive testing we found the Yeti SB5.5's softer feel off the top provides better climbing traction.
+In addition, suspension motion is better at crawling up technical steps where the Hightower LT can get hung up.
 Prices range from $4,999 to $8,199 in sizes M to XL.

 Read review: Yeti SB5.5 2017

 The Santa Cruz Hightower LT doesn't borrow from one performance metric to shore up another.
 It avoids extreme angles or travel numbers, resulting in a balanced bike that performs on every aspect of the trail.
-The Hightower LT is stable and predictable when heading down enduro terrain, but it goes above and beyond expectations on the uphill.
+The Hightower LT is stable and predictable when heading down enduro terrain.
+It remains composed and confident on bigger impacts where some 150mm bikes shutter.
 Pounding out miles on steep or technical trails is remarkably pleasant on this bike, despite its slack seat tube angle.
 Flat sections of trail are also a good time, with a snappier pedal feel than most enduro mountain bikes.

 Solid and reliable downhill skills

-While it's billed as an enduro rig, and can take on any level of terrain, ultra-rough trails overwhelm the Hightower LT before any other bike on this list.
-Piloting it down the roughest of terrain takes more finesse and better descending skills.
+While it's billed as an enduro rig, this bike feels less like an enduro race bike and more like a dialed long-legged all-mountain bike.
+Piloting it down the roughest of terrain takes more finesse and better descending skills compared to some of the slacker and longer travel options.
 The XE build we tested offers a mixed bag of component quality for $5,699.
 The Shimano XT drivetrain, Shimano brakes, and the new Fox DPX2 rear shock are highlights.
 Terrible Novatec hubs are not.
 Despite the high price tag, the bike's high-quality frame and impressive capabilities keep its value reasonable.

-Buy it if you love climbing as much as tackling the most challenging descents on the mountain.
-You'll have to make smarter line choices than you would on any other bike on this list, but the ride is still capable.
-If you'd like more support for the descents, and are willing to work harder on the climbs, look to the Yeti SB5.5.
+Buy it if you love climbing as much as tackling the most challenging descents.
+You'll have to make smarter line choices than you would on some full-blown enduro bikes but the ride more than capable.
+If you'd like more support for similar performance with excellent small bump compliance and a mean front end, look to the Yeti SB5.5.
 Prices range from $3,949 to $8,099 in sizes S to XXL.

 Read review: Hightower LT 2018